|Duluth Harbor North Breakwater, MN|

 The approach to Duluth Harbor is one of the worst and most dangerous on the whole chain of lakes.
 The entrance piers are only 300 feet in width, and the north pier is so close to the shore that a vessel making a mistake in judging the width would be immediately on the rocks.
 The Lake Carriers’ Association considers this a matter of such importance that it has made arrangements for the exhibition of private lights for the balance of the season of navigation in 1908.

-Congress appropriated $4,000 on March 4, 1909, and after plans and specifications were prepared for a metal tower, the lowest bid for furnishing and delivering the metalwork was accepted.
+Congress appropriated $4,000 on March 4, 1909 to light the north pier, and after plans and specifications were prepared for a metal tower, the lowest bid for furnishing and delivering the metalwork was accepted.
 A conical tower consisting of latticed steel columns covered with a 5/16” steel shell was erected on the outer end of the north pier and lit for the first time on April 7, 1910.
 The lighthouse stands thirty-seven feet tall and tapers from ten feet six inches at its base to eight feet at the base of the octagonal lantern room.

 The Duluth Canal piers are a dangerous location during a storm.
-On the night of April 30, 1967, two sixteen-year-old twins and their seventeen-year-old brother were challenging ten to fifteen-waves on the north pier, when witnesses observed a huge wave sweep one of them away.
+On the night of April 30, 1967, Nathan and Arthur Halverson, sixteen-year-old twins, and Eric Halverson, their seventeen-year-old brother, were challenging ten to fifteen-waves on the north pier, when witnesses observed a huge wave sweep one of them away.
 Boatswain’s Mate First Class Edgar Culbertson, Boatswain’s Mate Second Class Richard R. Callahan, and Fireman Ronald C. Prei from the local Coast Guard base braved the storm and ventured out on the pier to rescue the two boys reportedly stranded at the pierhead light.
 The men tethered themselves together, with a spacing of twenty-five feet, and by the light of hand lanterns, proceeded to the end of the pier.

 After finding no trace of the boys at the lighthouse, the coastguardsmen headed back.
 While making their way along the pier, a twenty-foot wave swept Culbertson off his feet and carried him over the breakwater wall and into the turbulent Lake Superior waters.
 Despite a valiant effort by his crewmates, Culbertson perished.
+The tether linking the men together had broken Callahan’s wrists, which made it impossible for him to help pull Culbertson to safety.
 Culbertson was posthumously awarded the Coast Guard Medal, and a plaque on the north pier commemorates his sacrifice.
+The three Halverson brothers all perished that night as well.

-In 2014, an LED beacon replaced the active Fresnel lens in the lantern room.
+In 2014, an LED beacon replaced the active Fresnel lens in the lantern room of the north pier lighthouse.
 The change reduced the range of the light from about fourteen nautical miles to ten-and-a-half nautical miles, but the historic lens will no longer be subjected to temperature fluctuations and ultraviolet rays that can cause the lens to deteriorate.

 Photo Gallery: 1